 A drop cloth was spread over the floor in the center of the room.
 On top of it sat two large easels holding an even larger canvas frame.
 Henry stood in front of it, his back to me.
 In one hand he held a brush.
 In the other, a pallet smeared with primary colors.
 Beneath his skilled hand a village was coming to life.
 The buildings were wide and squat, their walls whitewashed.
 Rust-red terracotta tiles covered their roofs.
 A wall surrounded the town, harkening back to a time of raiders and warring fiefdoms.
 Behind the village, mountains crouched, low and distant.
 What few trees and shrubs he’d painted were short and withered.
 The ground they grew out of looked sunbaked.
 Here was a place far from the foggy gloom of London, where the land cried out for rain.

 “It’s beautiful,” I said.

 Henry turned to face me.
-He wore loose black pants and a linen shirt that clung to his muscular upper body.
+He wore loose black pants and a linen shirt.
 Both were splattered in paint.
 “It was my home.”